 - and so on.

-At the same time, most of what the bill proposes to regulate is either already covered by broader norms of other federal laws (such as the Federal Law “On Information, Information Technologies, and Information Protection”, the Federal Law “On Personal Data”, etc.), or it is copied from analogous norms aimed at regulating specific entities (ORI, ABC, etc.).
+Meanwhile, most of what the bill proposes to regulate is either already governed by the more general provisions of other federal laws (the Federal Law "On Information, Information Technologies and Information Protection," the Federal Law "On Personal Data," etc.) or copied from similar norms aimed at regulating specific subjects (ORI, ABC, etc.).

 Less than 10% of the text is actually related to industry support.
-In essence, it’s just one article that specifies forms of support:
+Essentially, it’s one article fixing the forms of support:

-- full or partial financing of video game development, and other financial support;
+- full or partial financing of video game development, other financial support;

-- organizing the training of specialists in video game development, supporting educational programs in fields related to video game development;
+- organization of training for video game development specialists, support for educational programs in specialties related to video game development;

-- conducting scientific-analytical research on video game issues;
+- conducting scientific and analytical research on video game issues;

-- providing organizations involved in video game development with tax and duty benefits according to tax laws.
+- providing tax and fee benefits to organizations involved in video game development in accordance with tax and fee legislation.

-In my personal view, the current version of the bill does not align with the objectives of the Federal Law “On the Development of Creative Industries in the Russian Federation” (which will take effect on February 5, 2025).
-Incidentally, this same Federal Law contains an entire chapter dedicated to state support measures for creative industries, which is much broader in content than what’s in this bill.
+In my personal opinion, the current version of the bill does not align with the goals of the Federal Law "On the Development of the Creative Industries in the Russian Federation" (to come into force on February 5, 2025).
+By the way, this Federal Law has an entire chapter dedicated to measures of state support for creative industries, which is much broader in content than what is found in this bill.

-The bill either duplicates provisions of other, already enacted federal laws, sometimes contradicts their content, contains unclear terminology, and essentially only creates additional barriers for the development of an industry that, frankly, is not currently in its best form.
-In any case, this bill, let’s say, is unlikely to help the industry.
+The bill either duplicates provisions of other already adopted federal laws, at times contradicts their content, contains a vague terminological framework, and essentially just creates additional barriers for the development of an industry that, frankly speaking, is not in its best shape.
+In any case, this bill, let's say, is unlikely to help the industry.

 Just for comparison.
-In Korea, since 2013, there exists a Game Industry Promotion Act.
-It has 48 extensive articles (compared to our 13) and various appendices.
-I think it's well-known how well the Korean game development sector is doing.
-So, just for comparison, here is how the subject of this law is formulated: the purpose of the law is to promote the development of the national economy and improve the quality of cultural life by developing the gaming industry and fostering a healthy gaming culture by establishing a foundation for the gaming industry and regulating issues related to the use of gaming products.
-I don’t want to draw any conclusions, but it seems such a purpose is significantly more advantageous than “defining the foundations of activities and restricting the activities of developing and distributing games.”
+In Korea, the Game Industry Promotion Act has existed since 2013.
+It contains 48 extensive articles (compared to our 13) along with various appendices.
+I think it is no secret how well the Korean game development industry is doing.
+So, just for comparison, here is how the subject of this law is formulated: the goal of the law is to promote the development of the national economy and improve the quality of cultural life of the people by developing the gaming industry and establishing a healthy gaming culture for the people by creating the foundations for the gaming industry and regulating issues related to the use of gaming products.
+I don't want to draw any conclusions, but it seems that such a goal is qualitatively more beneficial than "defining the foundation of activities and limiting activities for game development and distribution."